ddur/Warp-iMagick/README.md

 * Get your free plugin (warp-imagick.zip) download at [Plugin Update Server](https://warp-imagick.pagespeed.club/).
 Plugin is tested with WorPress version 5.3 - 6.0.
 Compatible with PHP version 7.2 up to and including 8.1.

-* Project is active since 2019 and reached almost 20.000 active installs, in February-April 2022 moved out of WordPress cvs repository here.
+* Project is active since 2019 and reached almost 20.000 active installs, in February-April 2022 moved out of WordPress cvs repository to Github ([here](https://github.com/ddur/Warp-iMagick/)).

 * Plugin is extended with [YahnisElsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) in order to replace WordPress.org hosting & update service.